Kelis

 She later signed with will.i.am Music Group to release her fifth album, Flesh Tone (2010), which explored electronic music.
 Two of its singles, "Acapella" and "4th of July (Fireworks)" found success on the US Hot Dance Club Songs chart and the UK Dance Singles Chart.
 Tying-in with her culinary career, she released her sixth studio album Food (2014), which became her second top-20 album in the UK and spawned three singles: "Jerk Ribs", "Rumble" and "Friday Fish Fry".
 The album explored a neo soul recording style.

 Rogers has been recognized at the Brit Awards, Q Awards, NME Awards, and Grammy Awards.
 Her musical output as a lead and featured artist encompasses various genres.
 She has collaborated with R&B and hip hop acts including Nas (whom she married in 2003), Busta Rhymes, Outkast, and Puff Daddy; electronic and dance producers such as Calvin Harris, Disclosure, Giorgio Moroder, Timo Maas, and Richard X; pop and rock acts Enrique Iglesias, Duran Duran, and No Doubt; and indie and alternative musicians including Björk and Dave Sitek.
-She has sold 6 million records worldwide and has had particular success in the United Kingdom, where ten of her singles have peaked within the top ten of the UK Singles Chart.
+She has sold six million records worldwide and has had particular success in the United Kingdom, where ten of her singles have peaked within the top ten of the UK Singles Chart.

 Early life

 Rogers was born and raised in the Frederick Douglass Houses in the Harlem neighborhood of Manhattan.
 Her first name is a portmanteau of her father's name, Kenneth (1944–2000), and her mother's name, Eveliss.
-Her father Kenneth was an African-American jazz musician and Pentecostal minister and was formerly a professor at Wesleyan University.
-Her mother Eveliss is a Chinese-Puerto Rican fashion designer who inspired Rogers to pursue her singing career.
-She has three sisters, two older and one younger.
+Her father Kenneth was an African-American jazz musician and Pentecostal minister, as well as a former professor at Wesleyan University.
+Her mother Eveliss is a Chinese-Puerto Rican fashion designer who inspired her to pursue her singing career.
+She has three siblings (two older sisters and one younger sister).

 As a child, Rogers sang in church choirs and played violin, piano, and saxophone while attending Manhattan Country School, a private school.
 At 13, she shaved off all of her hair.
-In an interview, Rogers says she was kicked out of her parents' house at 16 for bad behavior, stating that she would sometimes clash with her mother, but continued her education at the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she formed the R&B trio BLU (Black Ladies United).
-She was also a bartender and a sales associate at a clothing store before graduating high school.
+In an interview, Rogers says she was kicked out of her parents' house at age 16 for bad behavior, and that although she would sometimes clash with her mother, she nevertheless continued her education at the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she formed the R&B trio BLU (Black Ladies United).
+She has worked as a bartender, and had a job as a sales associate at a clothing store before graduating high school.